rackerlabs/support-how-to/content/cloud-servers/application-and-load-testing-guidelines.md

 **Note:** Customers who perform any testing on or against Rackspace Cloud Servers should be aware that they are operating under the terms of our [Global Acceptable Use Policy (AUP)](http://www.rackspace.com/information/legal/global/aup).

-## Policing and enforcement
+### Policing and enforcement

 Rackspace monitors all of our Cloud host servers for activities that reduce the performance of customers' virtual servers.
 If we find a customer's virtual server being used in a way that affects other customers' virtual servers, we reserve the right to hard reboot, suspend, or switch off the impacting server.
 We further reserve the right to suspend or terminate the impacting customer's Rackspace Cloud account.

 Customers who want to perform application tests, load tests, and performance-benchmarking tests should observe the following guidelines before and during each test and stop the test immediately if the indicated thresholds are breached.

-## Load-testing guidelines
+### Load-testing guidelines

 Good testing practice requires that you continually monitor the effect of your test as you apply load.
 Before running such tests, ensure that you know how to view actual RAM, disk IO, and network usage in real-time.
 These metrics provide the early-warning signs that a test risks interfering with other customers' servers on the same host.
 See the following sections for specific thresholds.

 ### Linux virtual servers

-Install and use the <code>screen</code> package for your Linux distribution in to run and view the following commands at the same time.
+Install and use the `screen` package for your Linux distribution in to run and view the following commands at the same time.
 To compile screen from source, go to the [GNU homepage]( http://www.gnu.org/software/screen/).

 **RAM:** Use the following command to view RAM use as you perform tests: